Generalizing causal effects with noncompliance: Application to deep canvassing experiments: Introduction

-In this paper, we address the question of how to generalize the CACE from a study sample to a target population.
-The problem presents a unique challenge, as non-compliers are generally unidentifiable not only in the study sample, but also across the target population.
+In this paper, we introduce a framework for political scientists to generalize the \textit{complier average causal effect} (CACE), also commonly referred to as the local average treatment effect (LATE) \citep{imbens1994identification}, from a study sample to a target population.
+The problem presents a unique challenge, as non-compliers are generally unidentifiable in both the study sample and the target population.
 Furthermore, individuals who are likely to select into an experimental study may also be more likely to comply, resulting in differential rates of compliance between the experiment and the target population.
-Similar to \citet{rudolph2017robust}, we propose an instrumental variable (IV) approach to address the problem of generalizing non-compliance \citep{angrist1996identification}.
-In particular, we invoke a population-level exclusion restriction, which allows us to reformulate the T-CACE as the ratio of the conditional expectation of the difference in outcomes to the conditional expectation of the difference in treatment received, both evaluated in the target population.
-We formalize the identifying assumptions needed to directly identify the T-CACE.
+We propose an instrumental variable (IV) approach \citep{angrist1996identification} to address the problem of generalizing non-compliance.
+We invoke a population-level exclusion restriction, which allows us to identify the T-CACE as the ratio of the conditional expectation of the difference in outcomes to the conditional expectation of the difference in treatment received, both evaluated in the target population.
 Our identification strategy is distinct from a concurrent study by \citet{clark2024transportability}, who introduce principal ignorability assumptions to identify the T-CACE.\footnote{This assumption posits that the conditional mean of potential outcomes is consistent across different compliance types, which often fails to hold in practice.}

 From our identification result, we propose a family of weighted estimators that enable consistent estimation of the T-CACE, along with a derivation of their asymptotic properties.
-Unlike alternative approaches which require the assumption that the outcome model is shared across the study sample and the target population \citep[e.g.,][]{rudolph2017robust, ottoboni2020estimating}, our approach requires only that researchers estimate valid weights that account for the distribution shift between the study sample and the target population.
-This is the \textit{same} requirement that is needed for consistent estimation for standard weighted generalizability estimators.
 We also propose a multiply robust estimator that allows researchers to leverage outcome models in the estimation stage.
 Notably, our identification strategy and estimators are applicable to both randomized controlled trials (RCTs) and observational studies.